chiffa/BioFlow/dev_log.rst

 - show how to install on a docker and provide the script to perform installation in Ubuntu

+- write a quickstart guide

+- add pictures of what netowrk analysis looks in

 Improvements to different modules:
 ----------------------------------